javigallego4/Github-Profile-Config/README.md

 ------

+### 🎓 Currently studying ...

-Bachelor student of **Mathematics and Computer Science** at University of Granada, Spain.
-Apart from that, and  among other things, I dedicate my spare time to develop various projects related to Machine Learning.
-Moreover, I'm participating in several **Data Science competitions**.
+- Bachelor in **Mathematics and Computer Science** at University of Granada, Spain.

+>  Apart from that, and  among other things, I dedicate my spare time to develop various projects related to Machine Learning.
+Moreover, I'm participating in some **Data Science competitions**.
 They are based on real-world problems from different fields.
-Most of what I've told previously is publicly available in my **Kaggle Profile**.
+Most of what I've told previously is publicly available in my [Kaggle Profile](https://www.kaggle.com/javigallego).

+### :mag: Contact me on ...

 [![](https://img.shields.io/badge/Kaggle-20BEFF?style=for-the-badge&logo=Kaggle&logoColor=white)](https://www.kaggle.com/javigallego)